 Expenditure is included on the accruals basis and has been classified under headings that aggregate all costs related to the Statement of Financial Activity category.

-- i) Costs of raising funds are costs relating to the temporary renting out of parsonages, agent's costs for Glebe investment properties and management fees on investment assets. - ii) Charitable expenditure is analysed between contributions to the Archbishops' Council, expenditure on resourcing and supporting mission and ministry in the parishes of the Diocese, and expenditure that supports education within Church of England schools in the Diocese.
+i) Costs of raising funds are costs relating to the temporary renting out of parsonages, agent's costs for Glebe investment properties and management fees on investment assets.